 The Covid-19 pandemic has affected lives all over the world.
-But for pregnant women this can make a stressful situation even harder to deal with.
-Did you know that depression and anxiety are the most common problems that women face in pregnancy?
+But for pregnant women, this can make a stressful situation even harder to deal with.
+Did you know that depression and anxiety are the most common problems women face during pregnancy?
 Add the worries of a pandemic to the mix and you have a lot of women feeling distressed about pregnancy during Covid-19.
-Here’s what you need to know about emotional wellbeing in pregnancy and some tips on how to calm your nerves during these challenging times.
+Here’s what you need to know about emotional well-being in pregnancy and some tips on how to calm your nerves during these challenging times.

-Why is Pregnancy Anxiety, Depression, and High Stress Important?
+Why are Pregnancy Anxiety, Depression, and High-Stress Important?

-You may be wondering what the big deal is on pregnancy anxiety, depression and stress.
+You may wonder what the big deal is on pregnancy anxiety, depression, and stress.
 My research team and I have found that:

 - Up to 80% of women who struggle with postpartum depression had symptoms that could have been detected first in pregnancy.

-- Prenatal anxiety and depression can continue for years – over 20 years based on recent research of over 3000 Australian women.
+- Prenatal anxiety and depression can continue for years – over 20 years based on recent research of over 3000 Australian women.1

 Pregnancy During COVID-19